-There are no proposals for borrowing to fund capital expenditure for 2020/21 onwards.
+As set out above, the council plans to replace its fleet during the course of 2021 primarily funded by internal borrowing over a six year period.
 As indicated above, the Council as identified a number of Capital Receipts due from land sales that are agreed which are allocated to reduce our underlying need to borrow and deliver long term savings to the revenue budget.